-Hearty old fashioned Beef Stew Pressure Cooker Recipe made with carrots, potatoes, and onion cooked in beef stock and red wine cooks in 35 minutes!
+Hearty pressure cooker beef stew made with carrots, potatoes, and onion cooked in beef stock and red wine cooks in 35 minutes!

 There is another feature that I think is worth mentioning.
 The Instant Pot has a sauté mode, so you can brown meats in the pot, truly using just one pot to cook a complete meal!

-Sauté the meat, add the veggies and beef broth (I added red wine too), then press the meat/stew button, step away and go ahead and pour yourself a glass of wine.
+Next add the veggies and the remaining beef broth, wine and spices, then press the meat/stew button.
+Step away and go ahead and pour yourself a glass of wine.

 - 2 pounds beef stew meat, cut in 1 inch pieces seasoned with salt and pepper